bee part of the change

 Do you like new-takes on classic pantry staples?
 That's what we do!
 Here you'll find re-imagined classics like our Carolina Reaper-Infused Hot Honey.bring the heat

-We partner with small apiaries all over the world to source the best and most unique honey varietals available.
-Partnering with multiple small apiaries in different regions of the world provides us with a dependable supply chain of quality honey that meets our very high standards.
+We partner with apiaries in the Southeast to source wildflower and single varietal honey that is unique to our region.
+Partnering with small apiaries provides us with a dependable supply chain of quality honey that meets our very high standards.
 By acting as a reputable and consistent buyer, we’re also able to positively impact the communities of our partner-beekeepers.
 As the community becomes more confident in a stable honey commodity market, more and more individuals get involved in beekeeping.
-This practice of partnering with small-scale apiaries is a win-win for Apis Mercantile, communities all over the world, and the honeybees that benefit from sustainable beekeeping practices.
+This practice of partnering with small-scale apiaries is a win-win for Apis Mercantile, communities all over our region, and the honeybees that benefit from sustainable beekeeping practices.

 When the frames of honeycomb are fully capped, the honey in the cells is ready for extraction and bottling.
 At this time, the beekeeper will remove the supers or bee boxes from the hive.
 The honey extraction process is done in a ‘honey house’ and involves uncapping the honeycomb cells to expose the cells full of honey and then spinning the frames in a honey spinner or extractor.
 The centrifugal force will shoot the honey out of the frame where it will drip down into a collection reservoir.
 After all of the honey has been totally removed from the frames, it is put into 55 gallon steel drums or 5 gallon buckets for transportation to our bottling facility in Charleston, SC.